RoamGuru Roam Guru

 GAMeC (Gallery of Modern and Contemporary Art)

 Located directly across from the Accademia Carrara in a restored 15th-century monastery, GAMeC showcases contemporary Italian and international artists.
-The museum hosts rotating exhibitions, workshops, and cultural events including courtyard happy hours with music.
+The museum hosts rotating exhibitions, workshops, and cultural events.

 Practical Information: